How to Read Stock Charts and Trading Patterns

 Line chart

 Perhaps the most basic price chart is the line chart.
-It plots a single line that connects all the closing prices of a stock for a certain time interval.
+It plots a single line that connects all closing prices of a stock for a certain time interval, giving traders a quick assessment of trends.

 It's simple to follow, but the line chart may not tell traders much about each day's activity.
 It will, however, help traders see trends easily and visually compare the closing price from one period to the next.